We're building the validation layer we wanted ourselves.

 Built with the tools we use ourselves.

-We aren't building for a theoretical user.
-Every audit rule and validation check in CodeAva is something we use to maintain our own codebase.
-Security headers, performance budgets, TypeScript strictness, accessibility standards — we run these checks on CodeAva itself.
-If a rule doesn't surface real problems, we remove it.
-If a tool doesn't improve developer experience, it doesn't make the cut.
+Every audit rule and validation check in CodeAva runs on our own codebase.
+If a check doesn't surface real problems, we remove it.
+If a tool doesn't improve the workflow, it doesn't ship.

 CodeAva is an active product.
-Here are the areas we are working toward — in order of priority, without committing to dates.
+These are the areas we are working toward — in order of priority, without committing to dates.

 Deeper audit coverage